-Day 6: Sunday 18 May, Oxford & Steeple Ashton
+Day 5: Sunday 17 May, Oxford & Steeple Ashton

-- Rousham House and Gardens - University of Oxford Botanic Gardens: Self-guided tour with Sandra McMahon - Magdalen College and its award-winning gardens
+- Rousham House and Gardens - University of Oxford Botanic Gardens: Guided tour - Magdalen College and its award-winning gardens

 This morning we drive north of Oxford to Steeple Ashton to visit another stately home of very different aspect.
 Rousham House has remained the property of the Dormer family since its construction in 1635.
 The house retains much of its original panelling, staircases, furniture and art works.
 Several alterations were made in 1876 when the north side of the house was added, but for the most part Rousham remains a stunning example of 17th-century architecture and decoration.
 The gardens are of particular importance as they represent the first phase of English landscape design and have undergone few changes since being laid out by William Kent.